 There is a social hour at 5:30 p.m., followed by a subscribed dinner buffet at 5:45 p.m. and the program at 6:45 p.m.
 Guest speakers who present our programs are authors, educators or historians of regional or national prominence.There is usually a Morning Roundtable held on the Thursday morning after our meeting to discuss in more detail the Wednesday meeting's topic.
 However, any question is fair game to these experts.
 Upcoming speakers and topics are listed at our Events page.
 You are encouraged to download the latest LCWRT newsletter for current information.

 A membership form is available - please click on forms sections of this website.

 |Please open the latest newsletter for a list of the current officers and chairpersons.|

 In a May 22, 2001 editorial, the Island Packet, Hilton Head Island’s principal newspaper, stated: "The success of the Lowcountry Civil War Round Table, Inc. dedicated to historic preservation and enlightenment has been truly astounding.
 It has tapped an interest in our history by concentrating on high quality programs featuring nationally renowned experts."

 Through vision and tireless efforts, together with that of a great many dedicated volunteers, our organization has enjoyed much success and has grown into one of the largest Round Tables in the United States.

 Our Round Table is structured around the concept of a monthly dinner meeting followed by the presentation.
 We also have a roundtable the following day during which time the previous night's speaker can amplify on the presentation as well as answer any and all questions from the attending group.
-This meeting is held at the Sea Island Room of the Coastal Discovery Museum at Honey Horn Plantation on Hilton Head Island, South Carolina.
+This meeting is held at the the Palmetto Electric Cooperative office on Highway 278 across from the University of South Carolina - Beaufort.